Padmavati Temple: Other temples in complex

 Krishna Swamy Temple and Sundararaja Swamy Temple are sub-temples within the Padmavathi Temple.
 Krishna Swamy Temple, dated 1221 CE, is the earliest of the temples inside the temple complex.
 Sundararaja Swamy Temple was built in the 16th century and is dedicated to Varadaraja Swamy (Vishnu) and his consorts Sridevi and Bhudevi.
 There is also a temple dedicated to Suryanarayana opposite to the temple tank.
 The icon of Suryanarayana is believed to installed by Venkateswara.

+Songs and Hymns

+At dawn, the Goddess is woken up with the Suprabhatam at dawn, followed by the Stotram, Prapatti and Mangalasnanam.
+Then, the Lakshmi Sahasranama is chanted and then Padmavati Ashtottara Shatanamavali is chanted during Kumkumarchana and all the weekly sevas.

+During the Unjal Seva, Sahasra Deepalankarana Seva and Ekanta Seva, hymns composed by saint Tallapaka Annamacharya are sung.
+He has written a total of 32,000 hymns in praise of Lord Venkateswara and Goddess Padmavati.
+His most famous compositions dedicated to the Goddess include Ksheerabdi Kanyakaku, Garudadri Vedadri, Vachenu Alamelumanga, Emani Pogudutheme and Meruguvantidhi.